techlib/celus/docs/tags.rst

 -----------------------------------------

 It is very common to want to tag many titles at once.
 Typically you would want to tag all titles belonging to one collection.
-To make this process easier, Celus allows you to upload a file containing a list of titles and then assign a tag to all of them at once.
+To make this process easier, CELUS allows you to upload a file containing a list of titles and then assign a tag to all of them at once.

 To create a title list, go to the “Title lists” section of the main menu and click the “Upload